pjagielski/pjagielski.github.com/_posts/clojure/2015-09-17-clojure-web-dev-state.md

                           :output-dir "resources/public/js/out"}}]}
 {% endhighlight %}

-In short this tells ClojureScript compiler to take sources from `src-cljs` with `figweel` support and but resulting JavaScript into `resources/public/js/clojure-web-app.js` file.
+In short this tells ClojureScript compiler to take sources from `src-cljs` with `figweel` support and put resulting JavaScript into `resources/public/js/clojure-web-app.js` file.
 So we need to include this file in a simple HTML page:

 {% highlight html %}
 <!DOCTYPE html>